Shop Subscribe

 Sensory Processing: 4 Tips to Help Prepare for Summer Camp

-1. Make sure your child has built in quiet time
+1. Make sure your child has built-in quiet time

-2. Pack noise deduction headphones
+2. Pack noise-reduction headphones

-3. Encourage proprioceptive (heavy work) activities wherever possible!
+3. Encourage proprioceptive activities wherever possible!

 4. Remind counselors to use the tools and solutions when needed